-"These things says He who has the seven Spirits of God and the seven stars:
+And to the angel of the church in Sardis, write: These things says He Who has the seven Spirits of God and the seven stars.

-"I know your works, that you have a name that you are alive, but you are dead.
-Be watchful, and strengthen the things which remain, that are ready to die, for I have not found your works complete before God.
+I know your works, and that you have a name as if you are alive, but are dead.
+Be watchful, and strengthen the things that remain, which are about to die.
+For I have not found your works complete before God.